-1. Higher salary
+1. Higher salary.

-2. Better hours
+2. Better hours.

 Although nursing can be a very rewarding career, let's face it—the hours are not always the best.
 Twelve-hour shifts are exhausting, even for young nurses fresh out of school, and no one ever wants to work on holidays.
 If you earn a master's degree, you will be eligible for management positions, many of which offer more traditional 40-hour work weeks.

-3. More options
+3. More options.

 If you're feeling a little stuck in your current position and want to explore other options in the field of nursing, earning an advanced degree can open you up to a wealth of opportunities.

-4. Greater knowledge
+4. Greater knowledge.

-Earning your master's degree can give you a deeper understanding of things that were skimmed over in nursing school, and may also allow you to hone in on an area that is of particular interest.
+Earning your master's degree can give you a deeper understanding of things that were skimmed over in nursing school and may also allow you to home in on an area that is of particular interest.

 While there are many personal benefits to earning a master's degree in nursing, it's important to understand the value of a nursing master's degree as well.